mlswg/mls-protocol/draft-ietf-mls-protocol.md

   information about the state of a group at an epoch, to allow a new member to add themselves to the group.

+KeyPackage, Welcome, and PublicGroupState messages are used to initiate a group or introduce new members, so they are exchanged between group members and clients not yet in the group.

+Proposal and Commit messages are sent from one member of a group to the others.
-MLS also provides a common framing layer for sending Proposal messages, Commit messages, and application data.
+MLS provides a common framing layer for sending messages within a group, including Proposal and Commit as well as application data.
 An _MLSPlaintext_ message provides sender authentication for unencrypted Proposal and Commit messages.
 An _MLSCiphertext_ message provides encryption and authentication for both Proposal/Commit message and application data.

 ## Cryptographic State and Evolution